 600Mbps (4k h.264) | 18min | 27min | 36min | 72min |

-With this new 360GB card, it would make sense for Sony to now offer some form of RAW video recording in their high-end cameras since it never really made sense to even offer that with the lower-capacity cards.
+With this new 360GB card, Sony should now offer some form of RAW video recording in their high-end cameras since it never really made sense to offer that with the lower-capacity cards.

-As sort of a tech nerd, it’s getting pretty exciting seeing where these CFxA cards are going since Sony’s initial adoption of them with the limited capacities was a little confusing.
-It put Sony behind all the other brands with speed and functionality and these new higher-capacity cards are leveling the playing field for Sony.
+As a tech nerd, I’m getting pretty excited to see where these CFxA cards are going since Sony’s initial adoption of them with limited capacities was a little confusing.
+It put Sony behind all the other brands with speed and functionality, and these new higher-capacity cards are leveling the playing field for Sony.

-I could see more camera companies adopting this smaller format in the future based on what we are seeing with performance here.
+Based on the performance we are seeing here, I could see more camera companies adopting this smaller format in the future.

 **This website contains affiliate links.
 We will earn a small commission on purchases made through these links.
 Some of the links used in these articles will direct you to Amazon.
 As an Amazon Associate, I earn from qualifying purchases. |